 Summer jobs are in full swing now.
 That means teens will have cash flowing that they may not know how to manage well.
 Parents and guardians should take time to teach their teenagers how to set financial goals to make the most of their earnings this summer.
+Follow our credit counseling advice for success.

 Setting Goals for Summer Job Earnings